 Important Dates and Information

-September 10, 2010 – Last day to withdraw from classes in session 001 with refund.
-Refunds for other sessions are based on the beginning date and length of the session.
+Sept.
+12, 2008 – Last day to withdraw a class with refund.
 Last day to purchase or waive health insurance.
 Last day to purchase or waive tuition refund insurance.

 Note: USC discontinued mailing printed monthly billing statements to students effective spring 2008.
 Students must use USCe.pay to review their monthly statements.
 For more information, visit www.usc.edu/ebill.

-You may pay your bill via the Internet (USCe.pay), by mail or in person.
+You may pay your bill via the Internet (USCe.pay), by phone (TIPS), by mail or in person.
 If you are paying by mail, be sure to mail your payment early enough for the university to receive it by the settlement deadline.